Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 ...might be because I'm hearing them played on the fiddle - as a complete fiddle tune, not like something played as the fiddler's turn during a bluegrass jam, if that makes any sense.

-I'm using Jon Harkness as an example (Breakdown Playlist) - because he's got many really nice fiddle 'Breakdowns' that I haven't heard elsewhere (which doesn't mean much) that just don't sound like anything Wikipedia is referring to.
+I'm using Jon Harkness as an example (Breakdown Playlist) - because he plays many really nice fiddle 'Breakdowns' that I haven't heard elsewhere (which doesn't mean much) - they just don't sound like anything Wikipedia is referring to.

-Might just be his style, but he's been true to trad (on the one's he plays I recognize) - and all I know about area is if he's in the USA, he's in the snow belt.
+Might just be his style, but he's been true to trad (on the one's he plays I recognize) - and I don't know where he's from, but if it's the USA he's in the snow belt.

 Avatar